 - A. An employee will be granted time during their normal working hours to attend the following meetings scheduled by management: - 1.
 Investigatory interviews and pre-disciplinary meetings, in accordance with Article 27, Discipline, and - 2.
 Informal grievance resolution meetings, grievance meetings, mediation sessions, alternative dispute resolution meetings and arbitration hearings scheduled in accordance with Article 29, Grievance Procedure.
 When an employee is subpoenaed as a witness on behalf of the Union in an arbitration case, the employee may appear without loss of pay if they appear during their work time, providing the testimony given is related to their job function or involves matters they have witnessed and is relevant to the arbitration case. - B. An employee will be allowed reasonable time, as determined by the Employer, to travel to and from management scheduled investigatory interviews, predisciplinary meetings, informal grievance resolution meetings, grievance meetings, mediation sessions, and alternative dispute resolution meetings conducted during their normal work hours.
 Time spent traveling during the employee's non-work hours in order to attend the meetings will not be considered work time.
-An employee may be authorized by their supervisor to adjust their work schedule, take leave without pay, compensatory time, exchange time or vacation leave to prepare for and travel to and from an arbitration hearing, and/or union management communication committee meeting.
-Release during normal working hours to prepare for and travel to union management communication committee meetings is outlined in Sections 37.3.A, and 37.3.B. - C. An employee must notify their supervisor prior to being released from duty in accordance with this Article to attend a meeting, hearing or mediation session.
+An employee may be authorized by their supervisor to adjust their work schedule, take leave without pay, compensatory time, exchange time or vacation leave to prepare for and travel to and from an arbitration hearing, and/or union management communication committee meeting. - C. An employee must notify their supervisor prior to being released from duty in accordance with this Article to attend a meeting, hearing or mediation session.
 Notification must include the approximate amount of time the employee expects the meeting or hearing to take.
 As determined by the supervisor, any agency business requiring the employee's immediate attention must be completed prior to attending the meeting or hearing.
 An employee cannot use a state vehicle to travel to and from a work site in order to attend a meeting unless authorized by the agency.